Dk-x-Hunter/M4/README.md

+# DK Music Bot
-# MGXBOTS Telegram Voice-Chat Music Bot
+ Telegram Voice-Chat Music Bot

 A single-instance Telegram music bot using Pyrogram + PyTgCalls.
 The clone system was removed to keep the project simpler and safer.